45:Carol Ann Rhoades, Connie Weaver, and Kathryn Kaufman

 The days immediately leading up to Christmas often seem to have a special feeling in the air.
 The excitement is building as people finish their shopping and gift wrapping.
 Christmas parties with co-workers and social groups keep everyone especially busy.
 It can be a whirlwind of activity.

 On December 23rd 1972, 18 year old Carol Ann Rhoades attended a Christmas party held at the Tote-a-Poke Restaurant in Whiteland, Indiana.
 (I love that name.
 A poke is an old fashioned name for a sack or bag.
-I assume they did a good take out business.)
+I assume they did a good take-out business.)

-Carol worked in Indianapolis and her parents lived in Whiteland.
-She was home for the holidays.
+It was that joyful time before the holidays.
 It should have been a wonderful time for everyone.

-Carol Ann Rhoades was last seen in the parking lot after the Christmas party in a white or cream colored car with a man.
-One witness described it as a light colored car.
-Witnesses also said it had a large “whip” antenna on the back much like a police car would have had at that time.
+A man in a white or cream colored car pulled up to Carol and her friend Julie and kidnapped Carol.
+One witness described it as a light colored car and it had a large “whip” antenna on the back much like a police car would have had at that time.

 Family and friends had been frantically searching.
 Police were looking for the car that was described.
 There was no sign of Carol.

-Six weeks later, On February 11th, 1973, Connie Weaver, 25, was driving on 31 North, just 4 miles north of Westfield (North of Indianapolis) when she had car trouble.
+Six weeks later, on February 11th, 1973, Connie Weaver, 25, was driving on 31 North, just 4 miles north of Westfield (North of Indianapolis) when she had car trouble.
 It was 9 p.m. and very dark and cold there on the side of the road.
 That area was very rural then and not at all as developed as it is now.
 She pulled over and a man in a light colored car offered assistance.
 He showed her a badge in a wallet and said he would drive her to a phone.
 He said he was an off duty policeman.
 He looked dirty and his hair seemed too long to be a policeman but it was cold and he was offering to help.
 Once in the car he began making lewd comments and attempted to rape her.
 She resisted and he shot her as she fled the vehicle.
 She was critically wounded in the back by a .38 caliber weapon.
 She was able to flag down a passing motorist who took her to Riverview Hospital.
 They were pulled over for speeding on the way but the officer quickly saw the life and death situation and provided a police escort.
 Because of the severity of her injuries, with bullets lodged near her spine, she was transferred immediately to Indiana University Medical Center in Indianapolis.

 She survived.
 Miraculously she survived multiple gunshot wounds to the back and later described her attacker and his car.
 A sketch was made and widely publicized.
 He was not apprehended quickly.
 This victim who got away and described him also was not enough of a threat to him to keep him from offending again just 48 hours later.